Table of Contents

 Polar body twinning is very unusual and extremely rare.
 The process is quite complicated and occurs even before the egg cell is developed.

-As part of the creation process of the egg, four cells are created – the egg cell which will go on to be fertilised plus three other cells called Polar Bodies.
+As part of the creation process of the egg, four cells are created – the egg cell which will go on to be fertilized plus three other cells called Polar Bodies.

-These three Polar Body cells usually degenerate and die away once the egg is created however occasionally, one of the Polar Body cells manages to survive and become fertilised.
+These three Polar Body cells usually degenerate and die away once the egg is created however occasionally, one of the Polar Body cells manages to survive and become fertilized.